Henry E. Warren: Biography

-Warren's early career started as an engineer for Nathaniel Lombard, designing water-driven machinery for the N. Lombard Improved Governor Company in Roxbury, Boston.
+Warren's early career started as an engineer for Nathaniel Lombard, designing water-driven machinery for the N. Lombard Improved Governor Company (Note: Governor in this context refers to a device used to measure and regulate the speed of a machine, such as an engine.) headquartered in Roxbury, Boston.
+The company was moved to Ashland in 1904 and Warren went with it.
 Warren worked his way up to plant superintendent, eventually purchasing the company in 1937, at which time it was renamed Lombard Governor Company.
 Warren was owner and president of the company until his death in 1957.